 Average Houston Property Tax

-In 2015, the average property tax amount that property owners in Harrison County paid was estimated to be %1,080.
+In 2015, the average property tax amount that property owners in Harris County paid was estimated to be $1,080.
 However, that amount could be expected to be slightly higher for commercial and industrial property owners.
 Property owners who found that their property taxes were much higher than the average might want to consider appealing their property tax assessments.

 The experts at Assessment Technologies can assist property owners with appealing their property tax assessments.
 Assessors are only human, so they are subject to making errors.
 Moreover, the process of accessing commercial and industrial property can be complex, and not all property assessors have the specialized and intricate knowledge of the machinery and equipment that businesses use.
 Therefore, they can’t accurately discern the value or future expected revenue generation of such equipment.
 At Assessment Technologies, we have experts who are familiar with the assessment of commercial and industrial property and have specialized knowledge concerning such equipment.
 We also use a unique valuation method to determine what the true value of your property taxes should be.
 In addition to ensuring that your commercial and industrial equipment is properly assessed, we also make sure that your property has been accessed at values that are comparable to similar properties throughout the Houston area.
 If we believe that your property has indeed been overassessed, then we will fight aggressively to help you receive a reduction or refund on your overpaid taxes.
 Contact us today for your free consultation!